thoughtspot/thoughtspot.github.io/_release/notes.md

 The database manager memory limit has been increased to 16 GB to improve performance.

-An issue where tables created with a DDL having incorrect syntax could be imported without any errors is now fixed.
+An issue where tables created with incorrect DDL syntax could be imported without errors is now fixed.

 A problem with date filters in the Japanese locale is now fixed.